gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/arm-none-eabi-gcc/2019-02-02-arm-none-eabi-gcc-v8-2-1-1-3-released.md

 debugging information (`-g`/`-g3`) prevents `-flto` to properly link.
 For Release configurations it is not a problem to remove the debug options, but for Debug configurations this is unusable.
-The workaround is to revert to the previous 7-2018-q2-update release.
+The workaround is to revert to the previous 7-2018-q2-update release, or to temporarily disable `-flto`.

 ## Checksums